Elected October 2012

 Term Ending: November 2015

 Joyce Gaufin provides leadership, quality improvement, and organization consultation to state, local and non-profit organizations in Utah and Nevada as an independent consultant.
-Joyce has been actively involved in public health since 1973 when she began working for the Utah Department of Health (UDOH).
-After providing administrative and management support to the Division of Community Health Services and the Utah Local Health Officer’s Association, she worked for the Division of Health Care Financing (DHCF/Medicaid) as the Division Training Director (500 plus employees).
-She held other important positions with the DHCF including public information officer, emergency preparedness coordinator, and quality and productivity consultant.
+Joyce has been actively involved in public health since 1973, when she began working for the Utah Department of Health.
+After providing administrative and management support to the Division of Community Health Services and the Utah Local Health Officer’s Association, she worked for the Division of Health Care Financing as the division training director (500 plus employees).
+She held other important positions with the DHCF including public information officer, emergency preparedness coordinator and quality and productivity consultant.
 Joyce was recognized for creating and managing a model interpretive services program for Utah Medicaid clients and providers, and she co-developed an interactive web-based training program, “Adventures in Public Health,” an introduction to public health for employees and local boards of health throughout Utah.
 She was a member of the UDOH 2002 Olympic planning group.

 She put this background to use as a founding creator of the Great Basin Public Health Leadership Institute, where she built a strong collaboration between public health agencies in Utah and Nevada.
-She became the Executive Director in 2003, and she has provided advanced leadership preparation for over 255 scholars and graduates.
-She retired as the Executive Director on March 31, 2012, and she now serves as a consultant to GBPHLI.
-Joyce is a ten-year member of the National Public Health Leadership Development Network, where she served as Chairperson in 2008.
+She became the executive director in 2003, and she has provided advanced leadership preparation for over 255 scholars and graduates.
+She retired as the executive director on March 31, 2012, and she now serves as a consultant to GBPHLI.
+Joyce is a 10-year member of the National Public Health Leadership Development Network, where she served as chairperson in 2008.

-Joyce is a lifetime member of the Utah Public Health Association where she has served with distinction for over 35 years.
-She has held every leadership position in the organization, including a two-year term as President from 1996-98.
-Joyce is an active member of the American Public Health Association (APHA) where she is currently serving a four-year elected term on the Executive Board.
-She is a former chairperson and governing councilor for the Health Administration Section of APHA, and she served as Chair of the Intersectional Council in 2005.
+Joyce is a lifetime member of the Utah Public Health Association, where she has served with distinction for over 35 years.
+She has held every leadership position in the organization, including a two-year term as president from 1996-98.
+Joyce is an active APHA member who is currently serving a four-year elected term on the Executive Board.
+She is a former chairperson and Governing Councilor for the Health Administration Section of APHA, and she served as chair of the Intersectional Council in 2005.
 Joyce has been a frequent presenter and moderator for APHA meetings since 1994.
-She has served as a member of the APHA Education Board, The Nation’s Health Advisory Committee, the Task Force on Association Improvement and Reorganization (TFAIR), the Annual Meeting Planning Committee, and other leadership positions.
+She has served as a member of the APHA Education Board, The Nation’s Health Advisory Committee, the Task Force on Association Improvement and Reorganization, the Annual Meeting Planning Committee, and other leadership positions.
 Joyce has also been a member of the Nevada Public Health Association since 2002.